 Coppa is rooted in its local community where every local is made to feel like a member.
 It offers an escape from the stresses of everyday life, enabling guests to relax, have fun and connect with natural surroundings in an informal setting.

-There are currently 11 Coppa Clubhouses across the South of England, including three Clubhouses with rooms - Coppa at The Swan and Coppa at The Great House, both located in Berkshire and the Georgian in Haslemere, Surrey.
+There are currently 12 Coppa Club locations across the South of England, including three Clubhouses with rooms - Coppa at The Swan and Coppa at The Great House, both located in Berkshire and the Georgian in Haslemere, Surrey.